tornikekhokhiashvili/file-tree/README.md

 # File Tree
-**Please be aware the path on Unix enviroment is CASE SENSITIVE.** For example path usr/path/custom/example.txt is equels to usr/Path/Custom/Example.txt on Windows but NOT on UNIX environment.
+**Please be aware the path on Unix enviroment is CASE SENSITIVE.** For example path usr/path/custom/example.txt is equals to usr/Path/Custom/Example.txt on Windows but NOT on UNIX environment.

 ## Description
 Build a String representation of directory hierarchy under a given path